Attack on Paul Pelosi

-On October 28, 2022, an intruder attacked Paul Pelosi, the husband of the then United States Speaker of the House, Nancy Pelosi, with a hammer during a home invasion burglary at the couple's residence in Pacific Heights, San Francisco.
-Pelosi was seriously injured and underwent surgery for his fractured skull.
+On October 28, 2022, 42-year-old David Wayne DePape attacked Paul Pelosi, the husband of Nancy Pelosi, the 52nd speaker of the United States House of Representatives.
+DePape beat Paul with a hammer during a home invasion of the couple's Pacific Heights, San Francisco, residence, leaving him with a fractured skull that required surgery.

-David DePape, a 42-year-old Canadian citizen with an expired visa, was arrested at the scene.
-He reportedly planned to take Speaker Pelosi hostage and interrogate her.
-State prosecutors believe the attack to be politically motivated.
-DePape had a history of mental health issues and drug abuse; before the attack, he had embraced various far-right conspiracy theories, including QAnon, Pizzagate, and Donald Trump's false claims of a stolen election in 2020.
+San Francisco police arrested DePape at the scene.
+He planned to take Speaker Nancy Pelosi hostage and interrogate her.
+Prosecutors believed the attack to be politically motivated.
+DePape, a Canadian immigrant to the United States, had a history of mental health issues and drug abuse.
+Before the attack, he had embraced various far-right conspiracy theories, including QAnon, Pizzagate, and Donald Trump's false claims of a stolen election in 2020.
 Online, he made conspiratorial, racist, sexist, and antisemitic posts, and pushed COVID-19 vaccine misinformation.
 His blog also contained delusional thoughts.
+At his subsequent trial, DePape testified that he was motivated by conspiracy theories and had hatched a "grand plan" to target Speaker Pelosi and others.

 On October 31, DePape was charged with two federal crimes: assault of an immediate family member of a federal official with the intent to retaliate against the official on account of the performance of official duties; and attempted kidnapping of a federal official on account of the performance of official duties.
-He was also charged with six state felonies, including attempted murder, residential burglary, and assault with a deadly weapon.
-Within days, prominent figures including former president Donald Trump shared disinformation and misinformation about the attack, casting doubt on the assailant's motives and claiming that the attack was a false flag operation.
+He was also charged with six state felonies, including attempted murder, residential burglary, assault with a deadly weapon, and elder abuse.
+Within days, prominent right-wing figures, including then-former president Donald Trump, shared disinformation and misinformation about the attack, casting doubt on the assailant's motives and claiming that the attack was a false flag operation.
+Other politicians, including Democrats and Republicans, condemned the attack.

-Incident
+DePape was convicted of the federal charges on November 16, 2023.
+On May 17, 2024, he was sentenced to 30 years in prison and five years of supervised release from the federal charges.
+DePape was also convicted of five state charges on June 21, 2024, and subsequently sentenced to life in prison without the possibility of parole on October 29, 2024.